CENG501-Projects/CENG501-Fall2024/Zengin/readme.md

 ---

 #### **5. Perturbation Setup**
-The evaluation involved systematic perturbations:
+The evaluation involved systematic perturbations
    - Images were divided into 10 subsets of pixels based on descending salience scores.
    - Perturbations were applied to each subset to measure the impact on model predictions.